-As of March 31, 2012, the Company's unsecured Line of Credit ("LOC") had an availability of \$380 million of which no amounts were outstanding.
-The Company's unsecured LOC has a maximum borrowing capacity of \$380 million, accrues interest at an annual rate equal to the applicable LIBOR plus 1.65% to 2.50% and contains a 0.30% to 0.40% facility fee as well as certain other customary negative and affirmative covenants.
-The LOC matures on September 18, 2015 and has an eight-month extension option under the LOC, subject to payment of certain administrative fees and the satisfaction of certain other enumerated conditions.
-The spread over LIBOR and the facility fee pricing are variable based on leverage throughout the term of the LOC.
+As of June 30, 2012, the Company's unsecured Line of Credit ("LOC") had an availability of \$380 million of which no amounts were outstanding.
+The Company's unsecured LOC has a maximum borrowing capacity of \$380 million, accrued interest at an annual rate equal to the applicable LIBOR plus 1.65% to 2.50% and contained a 0.30% to 0.40% facility fee as well as certain other customary negative and affirmative covenants.
+The LOC matured on September 18, 2015 and had an eight-month extension option under the LOC, subject to payment of certain administrative fees and the satisfaction of certain other enumerated conditions.
+The spread over LIBOR and the facility fee pricing were variable based on leverage throughout the term of the LOC.